 - Avoid close contact with people who are sick.

-- Cover your cough or sneeze with a tissue, then throw the tissue in the trash.
+- Cover your cough or sneeze with a tissue, then throw the tissue in the trash and wash your hands.

 - Clean and disinfect frequently touched objects and surfaces.

 - How safe is intimacy with a partner?
 See Safer Sex and COVID-19.

 - If you are planning to protest, you can follow these tips to reduce harm and the spread of COVID-19.

 - Washtenaw County Health Department offers helpful guidance for how to reduce risk.

 Certain medical conditions can increase your risk for illness or death from COVID-19 including heart, lung, liver, or kidney disease.
 There is also increased risk for those above sixty years of age, and those with diabetes, pregnancy, or sickle cell anemia.
 Those with compromised immune systems or cancer can also be at increased risk.
 Smoking and vaping can make it harder for your lungs to fight COVID-19, so now is a great time to stop if you haven't already -- see You Can Quit for resources.

 If you are immunocompromised or medically vulnerable, here are ways to reduce your risk.
 Also, we reserve appointments on Mondays from 8-9am for those who are immunocompromised or medically vulnerable.
 For more information, you may call UHS at 734-764-8320.

 Symptoms may appear 2-14 days after exposure and range from mild to severe.
 Not everyone who is infected develops symptoms.
 Symptoms may include the following, however this list does not include all symptoms:

 - Fever, chills, or repeated shaking with chills (also known as rigors)